dlt-hub/vibe-hub/hundred_ms/hundred_ms-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from hundred_ms’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

 - Rooms: Manage and retrieve information about rooms.
-- Sessions: Access details about sessions within rooms.
+- Sessions: Fetch data related to sessions within rooms.
-- Templates: Manage and retrieve template settings and destinations.
+- Templates: Manage configuration templates for rooms and their settings.
-- Analytics: Gather events and analytics data.
+- Analytics: Access events and recording analytics.
-- Recordings: Access recordings from sessions.

 You can combine these endpoints to build pipelines that extract structured content from 100ms workspaces at scale — via REST APIs or webhook ingestion.